alakra/weather-forecasts/README.md

           where(conditions).
           execute

-This will return an `Array`, `Hash` or `Nokogiri::XML::Document` containing the data from the response depending on the type of the request.
+This will return an `Array` or `Hash` containing the data from the response depending on the type of the request.

 **NOTE**: Dates and times passed to the `where` must be ActiveSupport::TimeWithZone objects.